Breast cancer is the most commonly diagnosed cancer.

 A higher number of ovulations in a lifetime are associated with a higher breast cancer risk.
-Several factors can impact the number of ovulations a woman has, like age at menstruation and menopause, hormone-based birth control, an increased number of pregnancies, and breastfeeding (which stops some women from ovulating).
+Several factors can impact the number of ovulations a person has, like age at menstruation and menopause, hormone-based birth control, an increased number of pregnancies, and breastfeeding (which stops some some people from ovulating).

-Hormone-based birth control can reduce the number of ovulations a woman has in her lifetime, but can slightly increase one’s risk of breast cancer by 4-6%.
+Hormone-based birth control can reduce the number of ovulations a person has in their lifetime, but can slightly increase one’s risk of breast cancer by 4-6%.
 This risk goes back down after use of the hormone-based birth control is discontinued.